 Cardiovascular Disease (CVD) has a well-established and associative relationship with a range of primary risk factors, including genetics, diabetes, hypertension, hypercholesterolaemia and smoking.
 However, it is perhaps somewhat surprising to discover that new risk factors, often referred to as novel, emerging or non-traditional risk factors, are overlooked.
 It is suggested that many of these new risk factors play a role in the pathogenesis of CVD, either externally (environmental) (Cosselman, Navas-Acien & Kaufman, 2013) or internally (psychosocial and behavioural) (Neylon et al, 2013).
 For example, in cellular biology, it is postulated that over 100 ‘biomarkers’ have been identified as possible risks, so it is clear this a scientifically complex area, that is evolving, and where there is still much to learn (Buchan, Thomas & Baker, 2012).

 Non communicable diseases (NCDs) are a major global burden to human health (Munzel et al, 2021) and contribute to around 38 million deaths per year, 70% of which are associated with CVD.
-In addition to many well established genetic, biological, clinical and behavioural risk factors for CVD, environmental determinants, like pollution and noise, are emerging as novel risk factors.
+In addition to many well established genetic, biological, clinical, and behavioural risk factors for CVD, environmental determinants, like pollution and noise, are emerging as novel risk factors.
 This is important given their potential for population level risk reduction and is this that provides the focus of this short article.

 Links between the environment and health have long been established.
 In November 2021, the United Nations Climate Change Conference met in Glasgow, known as COP26, demonstrated a perfect illustration of how interaction between humans and the planet are intrinsically connected, and that there appear to be a general political will and commitment to mitigate environmental catastrophe caused by climate change.
 Many environmental risks are beyond individual control, and in this sense are non-modifiable, but the global impact of these risks is very evident, as can be seen in severe climate change, leading to wildfires, desert storms and floods (Munzel et al, 2021).
 The World Health Organisation (WHO) have identified environmental health risks posed by air pollution, artificial light at night and noise as considerable threats to human health, with up to 80% of deaths relating to poor air quality that maybe linked to CVD (Kristen, et al, 2015).
 Long term exposure to air pollution increases all cause and CV mortality (Hyeanji et al, 2017).
 In addition to pollution, exposure to heavy metals, such as lead, and cadmium have been implicated in the development of CVD.
 Research has shown that the complex chemical, and physiological pathways are involved, that lead to hypertension and dyslipidaemia, all of which play a prominent role in disturbing vascular function (Munzel et al 2021).

 Munzel et al (2021) explains that the complex interaction between environment and the individual, termed ‘exposome concept’, is a useful way to think about it.
-The exposome concept describes a cumulative, multiple exposure, (external) environmental risk that interacts with an individual’s genetics (and lifestyle), to combine and cause changes in our circadian rhythm (‘clock’) genes.
+The exposome concept describes a cumulative, multiple exposure (external) environmental risk that interacts with an individual’s genetics (and lifestyle), to combine and cause changes in our circadian rhythm (‘clock’) genes.
 In simple terms, the phrase: “Genetics loads the gun, but the environment pulls the trigger” is a powerful metaphor to help conceptualise this (Bray, Paeratakul & Popkins, 2004).
 In other words, over the course of our lifespan, our biology is constantly exposed to, and interacts with environmental influences.
 To illustrate this, we can use an everyday example of an emerging CVD risk: environmental noise.

 Noise